Radiologist Visa Sponsorship Jobs in New York

 Which companies sponsor visas for radiologists in New York?

 New York's largest health systems are the most active sponsors for radiologist roles.
-NewYork-Presbyterian, Northwell Health, NYC Health + Hospitals, Montefiore Medical Center, and NYU Langone Health have consistent histories of sponsoring H-1B and J-1 visas for physicians.
+NewYork-Presbyterian, Northwell Health, NYC Health + Hospitals, Montefiore Medical Center, and NYU Langone Health have consistent histories of sponsoring H-1B visa and J-1 visas for physicians.
 Academic medical centers affiliated with Columbia, Cornell, and NYU are particularly active because they hold cap-exempt status, allowing them to file H-1B petitions outside the annual lottery.

 Which visa types are most common for radiologist roles in New York?